b-at-neu/schedule-builder/README.md

 - Add opening and closing of tab groups
     - Fix bug that occurs when a subgroup is hidden and the user tries to hide supergroup
     - Add data storage of hidden columns
-    - Change the title of sel when a group is hidden
 - Add possibility to add electives
 - Add NU Path
 - Add uploading of JSON files